 The armor worn by jousting knights weighed around 110 pounds, double that of the armor worn in combat.
 In 1292 the blunt tip “Lance of Peace” was instituted to lessen injuries.
 Jousting quickly became a form of entertainment as well as training, though after 1520 with the advent of the musket, the sport became purely entertainment and lasted through the reign of Queen Elizabeth I of England.
 In modern times, the sport continues as entertainment, and recently, as a competitive sport, with the object no longer to unseat an opponent, but to break your own lance against the opponent’s shield.
 Probably brought to England by the Normans in 1066, jousting was outlawed by King Henry II of England (r.
 1154-1189) but reinstated by his son and successor, King Richard I of England.

 Here are a few of the many people killed or seriously injured while jousting.
 (Note: The synonym “Tilting” came to be around 1510.)
-Tell us if you know of other notable jousting incidents.

 1. King Henry II of France, 1559.

 Catching the lance tip of opponent the Count of Montgomery in his face, Henry got a large splinter through his eye and into his brain, causing his death 10 days later.
 The anguished Montgomery begged Henry to have Montgomery’s hand and head cut off, but Henry refused.
 This incident saw the end of jousting in France.

 2. King Henry VIII of England, 1536.

 Unlike the popular image of this monarch as a giant fatso, Henry was trim and athletic when he was unhorsed during a jousting tournament and suffered a serious head injury, possibly causing brain damage that may have changed his personality for the worse.
 Henry also suffered a serious leg wound that never healed, remaining an open ulcerating sore the rest of his life, ultimately killing him 11 years later.